pixsil/image-renderer/README.md

 - This library is using the url set in your fileservers config.
 Make sure this url is correct and the symlink is in place.
 - This library using the APP_URL to generate the image link (if using local storage).
 Make sure you got the url correct.
 When testing without an SSL certificate.
 Make sure the APP_URL does not have https but http.
+- Also check if you have to right env variables